 2. Speciality Goods

-Speciality goods are consumed by the upper class of the society, as these are mostly goods that provide luxury and are expensive.
-These goods are not a necessity rather the purchase is done based on the user desires.
+Speciality goods are consumed by the upper class of society, as these are mostly goods that provide luxury and are expensive.
+These goods are not a necessity; rather, the purchase is made based on the user desires.
 The examples of such goods are antique cars, jewellery, etc.

 3. Shopping Goods